GuilloteauQ/BasicRustFFI/README.md

 # BasicRustFFI
-Some basic examples for Rust FFI
+Some basic examples for Rust FFI (mainly a reminder for me)

 ## [Rust to C](https://github.com/GuilloteauQ/BasicRustFFI/tree/master/rust_to_c)